A car’s value depreciates rapidly and it’s almost twice as faster now than in 2014.

-Getting a good amount of cash for cars you’re ready to get rid of might be harder now.
+Getting a good amount of money for your car that you’re ready to get rid of might be harder now.
 But it will still be worthwhile in the end if you’re smart in making deals.

 So how can you be more effective at selling your car?
 How can you make the most profit?